herman-templio/templ-deploy/README.md

 ```
 npm run deploy
 ```
-will work provided your currently in a git repo and the current branch is called 'main'.
+will work provided you're currently in a git repo and the current branch is called 'main'.